-CORAL ENERGY'S RIGHTS IN THE EVENT OF A CHANGE OF CONTROL OF ENTERPRISE PRODUCTS COMPANY OR THE GENERAL PARTNER the new control group (to the fullest extent practicable) and Enterprise Products Company, EPC Partners II, and their respective affiliates.
+CORAL ENERGY'S RIGHTS IN THE EVENT OF A CHANGE OF CONTROL OF ENTERPRISE PRODUCTS COMPANY OR THE GENERAL PARTNER

 If there is a change of control of Enterprise or EPC Partners II, Inc. (but only if EPC Partners II, Inc. is a member of the General Partner), whether hostile or friendly, Coral Energy may acquire all of common units, subordinated units, and other partnership interests in Enterprise owned by